Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/starting_with_data.md

-Question 1: Find out the products with sentiment score of 0.7 to 1 and those with a sentiment score less than 0.3
+-Question 1: Find out the products with sentiment score of 0.7 to 1 and those with a sentiment score less than 0.3 -

 SQL Queries: